Chinese room: Virtual mind reply

 These replies provide an explanation of exactly who it is that understands Chinese.
 If there is something besides the man in the room that can understand Chinese, Searle cannot argue that (1) the man does not understand Chinese, therefore (2) nothing in the room understands Chinese.
 This, according to those who make this reply, shows that Searle's argument fails to prove that "strong AI" is false.
 (Note: David Cole writes "From the intuition that in the CR thought experiment he would not understand Chinese by running a program, Searle infers that there is no understanding created by running a program.
 Clearly, whether that inference is valid or not turns on a metaphysical question about the identity of persons and minds.
 If the person understanding is not identical with the room operator, then the inference is unsound.")

 These replies, by themselves, do not provide any evidence that strong AI is true, however.
 They do not show that the system (or the virtual mind) understands Chinese, other than the hypothetical premise that it passes the Turing test.
 Searle argues that, if we are to consider Strong AI remotely plausible, the Chinese Room is an example that requires explanation, and it is difficult or impossible to explain how consciousness might "emerge" from the room or how the system would have consciousness.
 As Searle writes "the systems reply simply begs the question by insisting that the system must understand Chinese" and thus is dodging the question or hopelessly circular.

 Robot and semantics replies: finding the meaning

 As far as the person in the room is concerned, the symbols are just meaningless "squiggles."
 But if the Chinese room really "understands" what it is saying, then the symbols must get their meaning from somewhere.
 These arguments attempt to connect the symbols to the things they symbolize.
-These replies address Searle's concerns about intentionality, symbol grounding and syntax vs. semantics.
+These replies address Searle's concerns about intentionality, symbol grounding and syntax versus semantics.